 - Perth-Doha-Rome

-Other cities in Western Europe, such as London and Paris, price into Zone 11, which costs 139,000 Velocity Points + fees and taxes.
+Other cities in Western Europe, such as London and Paris, are priced into Zone 11, which costs 139,000 Velocity Points + fees and taxes.
 That’s still not too bad; you’ll have some change with 150,000 points in your balance.

-Unfortunately, this ‘trick’ doesn’t work with Singapore Airlines except for the Perth-Singapore-Istanbul routing, as all other European routes fall into Zone 11.
+Unfortunately, this ‘trick’ doesn’t work with Singapore Airlines except for Perth-Singapore-Istanbul, as all other European routes fall into Zone 11.

 Note: Carrier charges are payable for Qatar Airways and Singapore Airlines reward flights.
 These are included in the quoted fees and taxes.